 Tip: While you’re cutting, if you’ve cut off all parts of the pages that have staples, make sure to re-staple the sheets that are left.
 Whenever you’re cutting multiple sheets at a time, make sure they are always stapled together!

-The kids will have so much fun making their paper tiger!
+The kids will have so much fun making their paper tigers!
 Watch my quick youtube video to see how to assemble the tiger craft:

 I recommend having a tiger that is already put together so the children can see what the final version will look like.